yeswehack/ywh2bugtracker/README.md

 ## Known limitations and specific behaviours

+- This tool requires you to have "Use Apps API" right on [YesWeHack platform][YesWeHack-Platform], and a custom HTTP header value to put in your configuration.
+  Both of them can be obtained by e-mailing us at support@yeswehack.com.
 - Apps API doesn't require TOTP authentication, even if corresponding user has TOTP enabled.
   However, on a secured program, information is limited for user with TOTP disabled, even in apps.
   As a consequence, to allow proper bug tracking integration on a secured program,